Burnout Recovery Retreat in the Himalayas vs Meditation & Silence

 Burnout Recovery Retreat in the Himalayas

-Friday — Arrival & Welcome Participants travel from Delhi or Dehradun and arrive in Chakrata by evening.
-After settling into the accommodation, the group gathers for a welcome dinner and introductions.
-The evening ends with a relaxed bonfire under the stars.
-Saturday — Nature & Exploration The day begins with a peaceful morning walk in the forest.
-After breakfast, the group visits Tiger Falls and spends time exploring the surrounding landscape.
-Later in the day, participants explore nearby villages and learn about the local culture of the Jaunsar region.
-The evening includes a sunset viewpoint visit followed by dinner and a bonfire gathering.
-Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit.
-After breakfast, the group explores another scenic location such as Moila Top or Budher Caves before beginning the journey back.
-Participants return to Delhi or Dehradun by evening.
+Friday — Arrival & Welcome Travel from Delhi (6–7 hrs) or Dehradun (3 hrs) and arrive in Chakrata by evening.
+After settling into the accommodation — comfortable mountain stays surrounded by forest — the group gathers for a welcome dinner of pahadi food and easy introductions.
+The evening closes with a bonfire under the stars.
+No agenda, no icebreakers — just warmth and the sound of the forest.
+Saturday — Nature & Exploration The day begins with an unhurried morning.
+After breakfast, the group visits Tiger Falls — the walk through forest, the waterfall itself, and time spent simply sitting by the water.
+Late morning or early afternoon brings a village walk through Jaunsaari settlements.
+The evening includes a sunset viewpoint visit (Chilmiri Neck or similar) followed by dinner and bonfire.
+This is the day most participants feel the shift — the mental noise begins to quiet.
+Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit (Moila Top).
+After breakfast, the group explores another scenic location — Budher Caves or a forest trail — before beginning the return journey.
+Participants reach Delhi or Dehradun by evening.
+Most report that the return drive feels different — quieter inside, clearer, less urgent.

 Meditation & Silence

-Days begin early with meditation practice—6:00 AM typically.
+Days begin early with sitting meditation — 6:00 AM, when the mountain forest is barely light.
 The morning session builds the day's container.
-You will sit for 45 minutes, then have guidance and questions.
-Breakfast follows.
-Eating in silence, with attention to each bite.
-Late morning offers another sit—often self-directed.
-You practice what was taught, or simply sit and observe your mind.
-Midday brings lunch and quiet time.
-Some meditate.
-Some rest.
-Most find their rhythm.
-Afternoon practice—3:00 PM—brings another guided session or self-practice, depending on the day's structure.
+You sit for 45 minutes, then receive guidance and space for questions.
+Breakfast follows in silence.
+Eating with attention — each bite, each flavour, the warmth of chai.
+This is practice, not downtime.
+Late morning offers walking meditation through forest trails, then another sitting session — often self-directed.
+You practise what was taught, or simply sit and observe your mind.
+Midday brings lunch and quiet rest.
+Some sit.
+Some sleep.
+Some walk slowly.
+Your body knows what it needs — in silence, you can finally hear it.
+Afternoon practice — around 3:00 PM — brings a guided body scan or open awareness session, depending on the group's development.
 Dinner arrives simply.
-Evening brings the final sit—typically shorter, deeper, more introspective.
-By day three or four, your mind begins to stabilize.
-The chatter quiets.
-What remains is spacious and clear.
+Simple mountain food eaten in silence.
+Evening brings the final sit — typically shorter, but notably deeper and more spacious.
+By day three, your mind begins to stabilise.
+The compulsive chatter quiets.
+What remains is spacious, clear, and surprisingly warm.
+This is what you came for.

 Program Profile Comparison